ATHLETIC OFFICIALS SERVICE

 - It is recommended but not required that a “development plan” includes making application for promotion with the IHSA, maintaining a strengths and weaknesses list, collaborating on a presentation to be made at a Sponsored Divisions Meetings, getting film and or DVD’s for self observation, establishing and maintaining a fitness regiment, and/or attending an IHSA playoff contest together to observe and discuss the officiating.

-- Each Mentor shall annually provide a progress report to the Board Member who shall discuss the results with the Assignment Advocate and Top 15 List Committee and keep said report on file.
+- Each Mentor shall annually provide a progress report to the Board Member who shall discuss the results with the Assignment Advocate (if appointed) and Top 15 List Committee (if available by the IHSA) and keep said report on file.

 - Reimbursable expenses associated with this program include tickets to IHSA events, fuel & mileage, meals, postage, and purchase of DVD’s and tapes up to a maximum of $50 per pairing.
 Receipts shall be submitted to the treasurer annually and within 30 days of the sports championship game.
 Payment is conditioned upon treasurer approval and the filing of the pairings annual progress report.